abhijit-s/obsidian-vault-abhi.foxtel.io/Work/History v2/Design/Data Model/Kayo Viewing History Data Model.md

 }
 ```

+`rir:Information` This is merely a structural representation using JSON.
+It would imply associated data types to be used for the DynamoDB item.

 #### Considerations
-- There are a couple of `path.*` fields which would be indexed and used for performing lookups.
+- Dimensional lookups: There are a couple of `path.*` fields included, which are done with the sole purpose of assisting certain dimensional lookups.
+These will be indexed (LCIs).
 - `path.hierarchy`: used when querying for assets associated with shows (and seasons).
 	- *NOTE* : In order to query using only the show category-id, we can use a `begins_with (a, substr)` expression that can then fetch assets belonging to the same show across season category-ids.
 - `path.sport`: used when querying for assets using the sport / series categorisation.
 	- Similar hierarchical querying mechanism can be employed like that with the `path.hierarchy`, i.e. prefix based search to get all assets for the top level (i.e. `sport`)

 Additionally, we need to be able to retrieve history using certain other set of dimensions; which could be hierarchical in nature as well.